History of Riley Gaines in Timeline

 March 2023: Testimony at Texas Senate Committee

-In March 2023, Riley Gaines was an invited speaker at a Texas Senate committee in support of legislation that would categorically prohibit transgender college athletes from competing in sports divisions that align with their gender identity.
+In March 2023, Riley Gaines was an invited speaker at a Texas Senate committee in support of legislation that would prohibit transgender college athletes from competing in sports divisions aligning with their gender identity.

-April 2023: Protest at San Francisco State University
+April 2023: Speech at San Francisco State University and Protest

-In April 2023, Riley Gaines visited San Francisco State University for a Turning Point USA student chapter event and spoke publicly about her campaign against transgender athletes in women's sports.
-After the event, she was protested and physically struck twice by a person.
+In April 2023, Riley Gaines visited San Francisco State University for a Turning Point USA student chapter event, speaking about her campaign against transgender athletes.
+Following the event, protesters arrived, and Gaines was escorted to shelter in a classroom for three hours.
+She reported being physically struck twice during the protest.

 June 2, 2023: Endorsement of Ron DeSantis